How to screenshot on Surface Pro

 Here are the common issues that can prevent your Surface Pen from taking a screenshot on your Surface Pro.
 That includes:

 You didn’t pair the Surface Pen to your Surface Pro – To fully utilize the full functionalities of a Surface Pen, especially the tail eraser, you will need to pair the pen to your Surface.
-For detailed instructions, check our article on how to pair or connect a Surface Pen.
+For detailed instructions, you can check our article about how to pair or connect a Surface Pen.

 Bluetooth is off – Bluetooth is the wireless signal that Surface Pen and Surface Pro use to communicate and perform activation tasks for the tail eraser button and exchange information.
 To fix this issue, check if your Surface Pro has Bluetooth turned on.

-Those are the six quick and easy ways to take a screenshot on your Surface Pro.
+Those are the six quick and easy ways to capture a screenshot on your Surface Pro.
 What is your favorite one?
 Or do you have any other ways?
-Share with us in the comment section below.
+Please share with us in the comment section below.